Experts on all the line. For a world who wants to move forward.

 Antoine also specializes in health and safety on construction sites related to workplace hazardous materials.

-An engineer by training, Julien Martel earned an undergraduate degree from Arts et Métiers ParisTech (France) and a master’s in civil engineering with a specialization in environment from Polytechnique Montréal.
+Trained as an engineer, Julien Martel joined Groupe AGÉCO in 2017 as an analyst on the corporate responsibility team.
+He holds an engineering degree from Arts et Métiers ParisTech in France, as well as a master’s degree in civil engineering with a specialization in environment from École Polytechnique de Montréal.

-Julien is particularly interested in the presentation of analysis results and the development of tools to help clients make informed decisions.
+Julien has a particular interest in the presentation of analysis results and the development of tools that enable clients to make informed decisions.

-The survey and poll service rests on the solid know-how of our surveyors: Gervais Turcotte, Anne Goupil, Nick Raymond.
+The survey and poll service rests on the solid know-how of our surveyors: Gervais Turcotte, Anne Goupil, Nancy Morin.

 Groupe AGÉCO can also count on a a team of contractual surveyers for phone surveys if needed.